Infectious Diseases

 Resistance to drugs is increasing globally.
 New forecasts from the Global Research on Antimicrobial Resistance (GRAM) Project estimate that bacterial antimicrobial resistance (AMR) will cause 39 million deaths between 2025 and 2050.

-As a massive public health threat where low-and middle-income countries shoulder the highest burden of drug-resistant infections, Wellcome is looking to bring innovative solutions to combat infectious disease with collective, evidence-based action.
+As a massive public health threat where low-and middle-income countries shoulder the highest burden of drug-resistant infections, Wellcome is looking to bring innovative solutions to combat infectious disease with collective, evidence-based, urgent action to protect human, animal and environmental health and save millions of lives.

 Five Key Benefits of Publishing with Us